swyxio/swyxdotio/content/writing/nontechnical/js-tooling.md

 - I highly recommend [Joseph Jacks' thinking on "Open Core"](https://medium.com/open-consensus/2-open-core-definition-examples-tradeoffs-e4d0c044da7c) and [OSS business models](https://medium.com/open-consensus/3-oss-business-model-progressions-dafd5837f2d).
 However, do note that all of these are forms of trading off increasingly less open cooperation and software for more money.

 ![OSS business models](https://miro.medium.com/max/1541/1*xzERBcXu7PtNbzZ8wKM9mQ.png)

-I haven't read Richard Stallman's entire body of work, so I cannot endorse him, but this kind of conversation usually ends up at some form of [Stallman was Right!](https://www.reddit.com/r/OutOfTheLoop/comments/4wwp1z/who_is_stallman_and_why_is_it_so_significant_when/) exclamation.
-I wouldn't go to his extreme, but I do like the idea that open source software should be freely readable, remixable, reusable, with standard licenses everyone understands.

 Meditations on economics of open business models aside, expecting extrinsic motivation to beat intrinsic motivation is a bad bet.
 But we can't help it, we're addicted to it.
 [Dan Pink's Drive](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805) puts it best: